 He made his debut with the BBC National Orchestra of Wales in November 2018, stepping in at short notice for Xian Zhang, to conduct a programme of Beethoven and Weber on a tour of North Wales.
 He returned to the orchestra later that season in May 2019 conducting a programme of contemporary music at the Vale of Glamorgan Festival and a studio recording of Sibelius Symphony No 5.

-During the various rounds of the competition, the young American conducted repertoire as diverse as Beethoven, Schumann, Mahler, Ruders, Dvořák, Brahms, and Nielsen with the Danish National Symphony Orchestra.
-In the 18/19 season Bancroft made debuts with orchestras across Europe, including the Rotterdam Philharmonic, Netherlands Reisopera, BBC Scottish Symphony, BBC National Orchestra of Wales and Norwegian National Opera orchestras.
+During the various rounds of the Malko Conducting Competition, Bancroft conducted repertoire as diverse as Beethoven, Schumann, Mahler, Ruders, Dvořák, Brahms and Nielsen.
+During the Competition his natural musicality and warmth impressed the players and audience alike, and his conducting, without a baton, was praised for its fluidity.
+In the 18/19 season Bancroft made debuts with a number of orchestras including the Rotterdam Philharmonic, Netherlands Reisopera, BBC Scottish Symphony and Norwegian National Opera orchestras.

-A strong advocate of new music, Bancroft has performed with Amsterdam’s acclaimed Nieuw Ensemble, assisted Pierre Boulez in a performance of his Sur Incises in Los Angeles, premiered works by Sofia Gubaidulina, John Cage, James Tenney, Anne LeBaron, and has worked closely with improvisers such as Wadada Leo Smith and Charlie Haden.
+A strong advocate of new music, Bancroft has performed with Amsterdam’s acclaimed Nieuw Ensemble, assisted Pierre Boulez in a performance of his Sur Incises in Los Angeles, premiered works by Sofia Gubaidulina, John Cage, James Tenney, Anne LeBaron and has worked closely with improvisers such as Wadada Leo Smith and Charlie Haden.

 “It was not just the professional Jury who had fallen for the young American...
 The audience at DR Concert Hall also chose Ryan Bancroft as their favorite in this year's Malko Competition."